unoplatform/Uno.Wasm.Bootstrap/doc/runtime-execution-modes.md

 ---
 # Runtime Execution Modes

-The mono for WebAssembly runtime provides three execution modes, Interpreter, AOT (Ahead of Time) and Mixed Mode Interpreter/AOT.
+The mono for WebAssembly runtime provides three execution modes, Interpreter, AOT (Ahead of Time), and Mixed Mode Interpreter/AOT.

 The execution mode can be set as follows: